LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 ### 3-3 Is it selfish to take care of ourselves?

 No. It’s not selfish at all.
 It’s the best thing we can do to help others.
 When we feel physically and mentally strong, we think clearly and have more energy.
 This allows us to do more at work and also to have better relationships with our friends and family.
-It is not possible to help lift others up when we are down on the floor.
+It is not possible to help lift others up when we are down on the ground.

 ### 3-4 How do we take care of our physical needs?